 (I am going to just remark in passing how much this sounds like a George Saunders story)

 The ten generations have not yet come to past, but I still feel secure in declaring this to have missed the mark.
-Leroi-Gourhan assumes that social literature needs to be drawn from some kind of naturalized ideal of unmediated experience.
-What he has missed is one of the defining characteristics of so-called postmodern culture: the way in which the plurality of genres, clichés, and manufactured experiences can become the raw material of culture.
+Leroi-Gourhan assumes that social literature needs to be drawn from some kind of ideal of unmediated experience, of nature.
+What he has missed is one of the defining characteristics of so-called postmodern culture: the way in which the plurality of genres, clichés, and manufactured experiences can itself become the raw material of culture.
 Films, books, and music do not need to refer to anything else than other films or books, cut up and reassembled.
 There is no need to sell cabbages in order to relate to Flaubert, not when one could write

 Leroi-Gourhan suggests that this ideal of a totally manufactured experience is an impossibility in the second passage.